-(*This is not meant to be an exhaustive list of treatment services; Dr. Ference may recommend other options during your in-office consultation where you can discuss your goals for recovery and receive a thorough examination.
-To make an appointment, please use the contact form at the bottom of the page or call 248-626-0135, option #5).
+*This is not meant to be an exhaustive list of treatment services; Dr. Ference may recommend other options during your in-office consultation where you can discuss your goals for recovery and receive a thorough examination.
+If you would like to discuss your condition, please make an appointment.

 Corticosteroids help fight inflammation, signaled by heat, redness, pain, and swelling in an injured or inflamed part of the body.
 Corticosteroid shots ease pain faster than anti-inflammatory pills.
 When corticosteroids are injected into a joint, their effects are mostly limited to that joint.
 Steroid shots usually last up to one or two months.
 However, they can last longer, especially when used with other treatments such as physical therapy.
 Injections for certain conditions, such as acute joint pain, may also last longer.
 It’s best to limit steroid injections to three or four times a year.

 Hyaluronic acid injection, also called viscosupplementation, is used to treat knee pain caused by osteoarthritis (OA) in patients who have already been treated with pain relievers (e.g., acetaminophen) or corticosteroid injections.
 These hyaluronan injections are performed in Dr. Ference’s office.
 Hyaluronic acid, also known as hyaluronan, is a gel-like substance naturally present in the synovial fluid that lubricates your joints.
 Because arthritis patients lose hyaluronic acid as their joint wears away, viscosupplementation lubricates the joint to make it less painful.
 The injections are FDA-approved for knee osteoarthritis.
 There are several different types of hyaluronan that can be used.
 Dr. Ference will discuss your options during your office visit.

 Arthroscopy (“scoping”) for Meniscus and ACL Tears